victorbrodsky/order-lab/README.md

 	c) Download the [installer for AMPPS](http://www.ampps.com/downloads) Apache-PHP-MySQL stack appropriate for your version of Windows.
 Run the installer with the standard installation options.
 After installation, open AMPPS, and when prompted to install "C++ Redistributable Visual Studio", select "Yes".
 (Tested with version 3.6.)

 	d) Download [order-lab source code](https://github.com/victorbrodsky/order-lab) by clicking the "Clone or Download" button, followed by "Download as Zip".
-Right click the "order-lab-master" zip file and select "Extract AllÖ".
+Right click the "order-lab-master" zip file and select "Extract All...".
 Select the folder you have chosen for installation ("C:\ORDER_LOCATION\") as the destination for the extracted files.

 2. Configure AMPPS.
 At this point, AMPPS should be open, and Apache web server, Php, and MySQL should display as "Running".
-If Apache or MySQL is not running, turn it on by clicking the switch to the left of itís name in AMPPS.
+If Apache or MySQL is not running, turn it on by clicking the switch to the left of it's name in AMPPS.

 	a) Select PHP version 5.6.
 In AMPPS, select Options (an icon that appears as a grid of squares near the top of the AMPPS window) and select "Change PHP Version".
 Select "PHP 5.6".
 After restarting, Apache, Php, and MySQL should return to "Running".

 	b) Configure the php.ini file.
 Click on the gear icon the right of "Php-!" in the AMPPS application window.
 Click the wrench icon ("Configuration") to the right of the gear icon.
 The php.ini file will open in a text editor.
-		Find the line matching ";date.timezone = " and replace it with "date.timezone = ‘TIMEZONE’”, where TIMEZONE is replaced with one of the timezone options available [here](http://php.net/manual/en/timezones.php), such as “date.timezone = ‘America/New_York’”.
+		Find the line matching ";date.timezone = " and replace it with "date.timezone = 'TIMEZONE', where TIMEZONE is replaced with one of the timezone options available [here](http://php.net/manual/en/timezones.php), such as date.timezone = 'America/New_York'.

 		Enable the ldap extensions, international support, the GD library extension, and the file info extension by removing the semicolon at the beginning of the following lines (if a semicolon is present):
 		;extension=php_ldap.dll